willasbery/comp34812/src/notebooks/model_cards/svm_model_card.md

 <!-- This section provides information about how roughly how long it takes to train the model and the size of the resulting model. -->

-      - overall training time: 3 hours
+      - overall training time: 20 minutes (M2 Macbook Pro)
       - model size: 500MB

 ## Evaluation